spiffe/spiffe/standards/SPIFFE_Workload_API.md

   // trust, keyed by the SPIFFE ID of the trust domain.
   // Bundles are encoded in JWK set (RFC 7517) format. map<string, string> bundles = 1;
+  // Indicates that this message is part of an update that has been split across
+  // multiple messages, and that this message is not the last message in the
+  // update.
+  //
+  // If true, the client should expect more messages to follow that complete the
+  // set of bundles sent in this update.
+The client should not process the
+  // bundle set until it has received a message with `more` set to false. bool more = 2;
 }
 ```